srobo/docs/team_admin/user_accounts.md

 #### Team Leaders

+Team leaders are the adults responsible for the competitors.

 When an account is created it starts off as a competitor account.
 In order to allow your fellow team leaders to have full access to the user management pages (among other things), you should change them to being a team leader account.